rkube/blob_tracking/README.md

 # blob_tracking
-Track blob in GPI data
+Track blob propagation in GPI data

+As of now, this repository is quiet messy.
+Wait for updates or email for source code